glutanimate/anki-addons-misc/docs/descriptions.md

 ------------------------------------------

-## overview-refreshmedia.py: Refresh Media References
+## overview-refresh-media: Refresh Media References

 Adds an entry in the **Tools menu** that **clears the webview cache** (hotkey: `Ctrl+Alt+M`).
 This will effectively refresh all media files used by your cards and templates, allowing you to display changes to external files without having to restart Anki.